-Everything about Chateau Beausejour Montagne St. Emilion, Bordeaux wine producer profile, with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Beausejour Montagne St. Emilion with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards, winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Beausejour Montagne History, Overview

-The chateau has 12 hectares of vines, planted at a density of 5,500 vines per hectare.
-The terroir is chalky clay over limestone soil.
-The Bordeaux vineyards are planted to 70% Merlot and 30% Cabernet Franc.
-The vines are on average 55 years old.
-Some parcels date back over 100 years!
 Those old vines are the source of the Beausejour 1901.
 1901 denotes the year the vines were planted.
-Other older parcels were planted in 1902, 1934 and 1946!
+Other older parcels were planted in 1902, 1934, and 1946!
 They have perhaps the oldest vines in the Montagne Saint Emilion appellation.

-Serving and Decanting Chateau Beausejour Montagne with Wine, Food, Pairing Tips
+Serving Chateau Beausejour Montagne with Wine, Food, Pairing Tips

 Château Beauséjour Wine Tasting Notes